jamesplease/react-state-context/README.md

 `Provider` and `Consumer`.

 You use StateContexts in the same way as regular Context.
 If you have used the new Context API, then it should feel familiar to use StateContexts.
-If you haven't, don't worry – if I was able to learn it, then you can, too!
+If you haven't, don't worry.
+If I was able to learn it, then you can, too!

 What is different about a StateContext is that the value that the Consumer provides you with has the following structure: